citadel-ai/langcheck/docs/contributing.rst

 .. code-block:: text

     # Re-generate all docs/langcheck*.rst files.
 This leaves index.rst and other
     # .rst files untouched.
+Since this overwrites all of our custom edits to
+    # the .rst files, you must check the code diffs for UPDATE_AFTER_SPHINX_APIDOC
-(This uses autodoc to generate .rst files at the
+    # comments and manually re-apply them.
+(This uses autodoc to generate .rst
-    # package/module-level)
+    # files at the package/module-level)
     > sphinx-apidoc -f --no-toc --separate --module-first -t docs/_templates/ -o docs src/langcheck/ src/langcheck/stats.py src/langcheck/plot/css.py

     # Re-generate all docs/_build/*.html files from the .rst files.
 (This uses